CoBRA: A Composable Benchmark for Robotics Applications: Numerical Example

-An example task $\Theta$ (ID: 4) of our benchmark suite and its solution are shown in Fig.~\ref{fig:solvingTask}.
-Within $\Theta$, the robot needs to move in and out of a CNC machine.
-We show the configuration of the robot at the goal poses inside and outside the CNC machine, as well as its end effector trajectory with selected poses to highlight its orientation (Sec.~\ref{ssec:Goals}).
-We include \textit{joint limits} (position and torque), \textit{no collisions}, and a \textit{goal order} as constraints (Sec.~\ref{ssec:Constraint}).
+Within $\task$, the goals $\G$ require the robot to move in and out of a 3D-scanned CNC machine.
+We include \textit{joint limits} (in position and torque), \textit{no (self-)collisions}, and a fixed \textit{goal order} as constraints $\constraints$ (Sec.~\ref{ssec:Constraint}).
+An example solution is shown in Fig.~\ref{fig:solvingTask} and all solutions are on our website\footnote{\href{https://cobra.cps.cit.tum.de/ICRA24/example}{cobra.cps.cit.tum.de/ICRA24/example}}.